lenskit/lkpy/README.md

 systems.
 It provides support for training, running, and evaluating recommender algorithms in a flexible fashion suitable for research and education.

-Python LensKit (LKPY) is the successor to the Java-based LensKit project.
+LensKit for Python (LKPY) is the successor to the Java-based LensKit project.

+If you use LensKit for Python in published research, please cite:

+> Michael D. Ekstrand.
+2018.
+The LKPY Package for Recommender Systems Experiments: Next-Generation Tools and Lessons Learned from the LensKit Project. <cite>Computer Science Faculty Publications and Presentations> 147.
+Boise State University.
+DOI:[10.18122/cs_facpubs/147/boisestate](https://dx.doi.org/10.18122/cs_facpubs/147/boisestate). arXiv:[1809.03125](https://arxiv.org/abs/1809.03125) [cs.IR].

 ## Installing